 Experimental procedure

 Important!
 Make sure you stay away from the test equipment and if possible use safety glasses before starting any operation.
 Your eyes could be hurt by a broken piece of polymer.
-Also wear gloves to protect against any residue on the machine and samples
+Also wear gloves to protect against any residue on the machine and samples.

 6.1 Specimen Preparation